 Usually, this type of coughing is relatively infrequent, but coughing will increase with exposure to irritants such as smoke.

-Some medications will cause coughing, although this is generally a rare side effect.
-Angiotensin-converting enzyme (ACE) inhibitors, commonly used to treat high blood pressure and heart conditions, can cause coughing.
+Some medications will cause coughing, although it’s generally a rare side effect.

 Other conditions that may cause a cough include: